Why Is My Dolphin Pool Cleaner Not Moving?

 Step 3.
 Examine the Tracks and Treads

 If the impeller and motor are working properly, the next step is to examine the tracks and treads.
-These are the parts of the cleaner that make contact with the pool surface and propel it forward.
+These parts of the cleaner contact the pool surface and propel it forward.
 If these parts are worn or damaged, the cleaner won’t be able to move.

 Check the tracks and treads for any signs of wear or damage.
 If you find any issues, you may need to replace them.

-Also make sure that there is nothing stuck in the tracks such as a twig which could prevent the track from moving.
+Also, ensure that nothing is stuck in the tracks, such as a twig, which could prevent the track from moving.

 Dolphin Genuine Replacement Part - Nautilus CC Robotic Pool Vacuum Cleaner Tune-up Kit with Replacement Filters, Active Brush, and Tracks for Extending The Life of Your Robot